KrystalGuzman/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow the client and server to communicate that the client has been authenticated.
+Once the server verifies that the client has the proper credentials, it sends the client data in the form of a cookie to be stored.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt enables secure password storage by hashing passwords with a salt and re-hashing the hash a certain number of iterations.
+The use of a salt prevents attacks, so that hackers cannot simply look up what the user has typed in as a password.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt re-hashes the computed hashes 2^n times, where n is specified by the user.
+The additional hashing slows down the attackers so that brute-forcing the password takes a large amount of time and computing power.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of the JSON web token are the header, payload, and signature.
+The header contains information about the type of token and how it is signed.
+The payload contains information that the client and server will send back and forth.
+The signature is used to verify that the payload is in fact what was sent from the source, that it has not been tampered with.

 ## Minimum Viable Product